SVKruik-Organization/SK-Bots/Documentation/Commands.md

 # Available Bot Commands

-The following commands are production ready, and are therefore supported by both Stelleri and Virgo.
+The following commands are production ready, and are therefore supported by both Stelleri and Apricaria.

 | Command | Description | Options | Elevated | Category | Introduction |
 | - | - | - | - | - | - |